In this article

 Likewise, colleges with prominent sports programs also are high-risk environments for students.

-If your college friend is exhibiting any of the following signs, they may have an alcohol use disorder:
+If your college friend is showing any of the following signs, they may have an alcohol use disorder:

 If you or someone you know is struggling with AUD, reach out for professional help to stop drinking immediately.
 If it’s your friend, staging an intervention can help before the situation grows worse.

 If you, a friend at college, or someone you know is suffering from AUD or substance abuse, help is available.
-Here are some options for alcoholic college students to explore:
+Here are some addiction treatment options for alcoholic college students to explore: